qasimushtaq/alarabigym/README.md

 * As a potenial user I would like to be able to join online.

 ## Features

- - General (navbar, logo, footer, social links)
+* General (navbar, logo, footer, social links)
- - Home Page ( list of services, and general description of the business)
+* Home Page ( list of services, and general description of the business)
- - BMI Calculator on Home Page
+* BMI Calculator on Home Page

 ### Existing Features

-- Header & footer
+* Header & footer
-- Home Page
+* Home Page
-- BMI Calculator
+* BMI Calculator

 ### Features Left to Implement

 - online system to join
-- Gym membership
+* Gym membership
-- Online portal for Members
+* Online portal for Members

 ## Technologies Used

 - To build this project, basic HTML has been used and CSS is used to style all the pages.
-- Javascript has been used for menu toggle and BMI calcultor.
+* Javascript has been used for menu toggle and BMI calcultor.
-- The project was first built in [replit](replit.com) and then later it is moved to [Code anywhere](app.codeanywhere.com) IDE     platform.
+* The project was first built in [replit](replit.com) and then later it is moved to [Code anywhere](app.codeanywhere.com) IDE     platform.
-- The project has been then shared to github.
+* The project has been then shared to github.

 ## Testing

-- The project has been tested thoroughly to the best of my knowledge.
-All the navbar has been functional and pages are updated. the images are loading properly.
+* The project has been tested thoroughly to the best of my knowledge.
+All the navbar has been functional.
+And only home page is functional at the moment, the images are loading properly.
-- The desktop version of the project has been working.
+* The desktop version of the project has been working.
-- The mobile version is working.
+* The mobile version is working.
-- The CSS has been validated by W3Schools Validator and no error was found.
+* The CSS has been validated by W3Schools Validator and no error was found.

 <p>
 <a href="http://jigsaw.w3.org/css-validator/check/referer">
     <img style="border:0;width:88px;height:31px"